-Cagnulari is considered a local variety of north-west Sardinia, and Alghero area in particular.
+Cagnulari is considered a local variety of northwest Sardinia, and the Alghero area in particular.
 It was officially recognised as DOC Alghero in 1995.
-It’s a ruby red wine, fruity with hints of berries to the nose, and structured and complex to the palate.
+It’s a ruby red wine, fruity with hints of berries on the nose, and structured and complex to the palate.
 It also has an elegant salinity, a slight tannicity with a finish of ripe cherry and tobacco.

 - Cagnulari – Delogu

 - Beranu – Galavera

 Additionally, I would recommend trying Geo from Delogu, a delicious blend of Cannonau, Shiraz, Merlot and Cabernet Sauvignon.

 Last but not least, as many wineries also produced extra virgin olive oil, I recommend trying and buying San Giuliano Cuor d’Olivo Fruttato, which won a Gold Award at the 2020 NYIOOC World Olive Oil Competition, and therefore it is considered one of the best in the World.

 It is cold-pressed with granite millstones, and the taste is spicy with hints of artichoke and has a medium-intense aroma with grassy tones.

 Additional travel tips and recommendations

 - This time we stayed in a private flat.
 However; we can recommend Poseidon B&B where we stay the last time.
 It is well located, clean and tidy.
 The rooms are spacious, the staff (thanks Severine!) is friendly and knowledgable, and the breakfast is tasty.